 - 1. Read the text about DPSIR (Smeets and Weterings).
-Select two different indicators in Miljöbyggnad (you find it under Course literature on Canvas: MB new buildings).
+Select two different indicators in the certification tool Miljöbyggnad (the document MB new buildings).
 For each one of them, reflect shortly on whether they are D, P, S, I or R indicators and argue for why you think that. - 2.
 Read the text by Malmqvist and Glaumann.
 Which "endpoint problems" do you think the indicators intend to measure? - 3.
 Discuss briefly how valid and costly you think the indicators are (also based on the definition of Validity and Cost in the text for today by Malmqvist and Glaumann)

-Submit your answers (1-2 pages, concise answers or bullet points) to Canvas before the meeting and bring it to the meeting as printed copies or on your computer.
+Submit your answers (1-2 pages, concise answers or bullet points) to Canvas before the meeting and bring your notes to the meeting.
 These notes will be used as a basis for group discussion during the meeting.